All things begin & end as stories

 About

-Through performing, teaching, consultancy & research, I work with story to hold spaces for people to connect.
+I work with story to hold spaces for connection.

 To find out more about Corinne's work or to book her for an event: